 “Big Little Lies”

 Based on the bestselling novel of the same name, “Big Little Lies” is arguably director Jean-Marc Vallée’s best work to date; it plays to his strengths both as a raw character study and a visually lyrical melodrama, and it also happens to boast an amazing ensemble cast.
 Reese Witherspoon, Nicole Kidman and Shailene Woodley deliver award-worthy performances as the three leads, while Laura Dern and Adam Scott turn in some good supporting work as well.
-Though it’s a murder mystery at its core, “Big Little Lies” takes its time over the course of its seven-episode run to really flesh out the characters, setting up a number of conflicts that eventually come to a boil in the end.
+Though it’s a murder mystery at its core, “Big Little Lies” takes its time over the course of its seven-episode run to really flesh out the characters, setting up a number of conflicts that come to a boil in the end.
 By the final episode, there are so many different misdirects as to who the victim and killer might be that even though the conclusion is predictable, it’s still incredibly satisfying.

 “Westworld: Season One”